-Swanbourne lake is a part of the Arundel Castle Estate in this small but buzzing town known for its history, castle and boutique shops.
+The Swanbourne lake is a part of the Arundel Castle Estate in this small but buzzing town known for its history, castle and lots of boutique shops.

 First records show a mill pond was known to have existed on this site back as far as the 11th century.
 Records would seem to prove that the mill pond would power a water mill.

-Fast forward and the water mill was demolished in 1844 some 7 centuries later.
+So Fast forward and the water mill was demolished in 1844 some seven centuries later.
 This made way for a new dairy, new pump house, a cow shed and dairyman’s residence.

 A number of years from the mid 1970’s onwards, this lake suffered desperately from low water levels and in some cases, areas all but dried up.
 Dredging was carried out in 2001 and cleared the problem

 In 1987 the mill pond was turned into a trout farm.
 This farm didn’t last has been closed for a number of years now.

 The castle Pump house was restored in the 1990’s by the Arundel Castle Estate and the Sussex Industrial Archaeology Society who also cleaned up the pumping machinery.

 Now Swanbourne lake is greatly appreciated each year by visitors and locals alike for the stunning site it is, and by taking one of the footpaths off the main lake walk and really soak up this beautiful area.